Delivery & Best Practices

-- Make sure that your contacts have all opted in to receive communication.
-Sending to purchased email lists is not only prohibited by SharpSpring and FunnelBud, it can also potentially mean that one of your emails reaches a spam trap which will severely damage your domain's sending reputation.
+Make sure that your contacts have all opted in to receive communication.
+Sending to purchased email lists is not only prohibited by FunnelBud, it can also potentially mean that one of your emails reaches a spam trap which will severely damage your domain's sending reputation.

-- Use SharpSpring's Engagement Tools - these help prevent you from sending to contacts that don't engage with your content, and are automatically turned on.
+Use FunnelBud's Engagement Tools - these help prevent you from sending to contacts that don't engage with your content, and are automatically turned on.
 Ultimately the number of delivered emails will increase, even though you are sending less emails.
-SharpSpring has proven the effectivity of this strategy and written about it in this blog article.
+FunnelBud has proven the effectivity of this strategy and written about it in this blog article.